 Jelena Bezbradica Mirkovic

-I am a Senior Research Fellow of the Kennedy Trust of Rheumatology Research (KTRR) at the University of Oxford.
+I am a Career Development Fellow of the Kennedy Trust for Rheumatology Research (KTRR) and an Associate Professor at the University of Oxford.

-I earned my Ph.D. degree under the tutelage of Professor Sebastian Joyce at Vanderbilt University, USA.
-I continued my research training as a Damon Runyon Cancer Research Foundation and Howard Hughes Medical Institute postdoctoral fellow with Professor Ruslan Medzhitov at Yale University, USA, and with Doctor Kate Schroder at The University of Queensland, Australia.
+I earned my Ph.D. degree with Professor Sebastian Joyce at Vanderbilt University, USA.
+I continued my research training as a Damon Runyon Cancer Research Foundation and Howard Hughes Medical Institute postdoctoral fellow with Professor Ruslan Medzhitov at Yale University, USA, and with Professor Kate Schroder at The University of Queensland, Australia.
 I joined the Kennedy Institute in 2016.